bobbingwide/oik/readme.txt

 10. oik options - Buttons

 == Upgrade Notice ==
-= 4.9.1 =
-Upgrade for compatibility with WordPress 6.3

-= 4.9.0 =
+= 4.9.2 =
-Update for an improved Contact form with user definable fields.
+Upgrade for support for PHP 8.1 and PHP 8.2

 == Changelog ==
-= 4.9.1 =
+= 4.9.2 =
-* Changed: Update to latest wp-scripts #218
-* Changed: Make compatible with WordPress 6.3 #217
-* Changed: Improve Contact form and Contact field blocks #207
+* Changed: Support PHP 8.1 and PHP 8.2 #220
-* Changed: Add BW_TRACE_VERBOSE to some trace calls #106
+* Changed: Adjust test to work when WooCommerce is activated #217
-* Changed: Improve bw_accordion accessibility using detail/summary and no jQuery #211
-* Changed: Replace YouTube video in embed example
+* Changed: Add/update translators comments #219
-* Tested: With WordPress 6.3 and WordPress Multi Site
+* Tested: With WordPress 6.3.1 and WordPress Multisite
-* Tested: With PHP 8.0
-* Tested: With PHPUnit 9
-* Tested: With Gutenberg 16.3.0
+* Tested: With Gutenberg 16.6.0

-= 4.9.0 =
-* Changed: Update Contact form to support user defined fields #207
-* Changed: Update shared library files #207
-* Added: Add oik/contact-field block #207
-* Added: Added [bw_contact_field] shortcode #207
-* Tested: With WordPress 6.0.1 and WordPress Multi Site
-* Tested: With PHP 8.0
+* Tested: With PHP 8.1 and PHP 8.2
-* Tested: With PHPUnit 9
+* Tested: With PHPUnit 9.6
-* Tested: With Gutenberg 14.0.2

 == Further reading ==
 If you want to read more about the oik plugins then please visit the